Sheep shearing, depicted in an early 16th-century manuscript

 The second reference is to a Shattock murdered in Stogumber 50 years later.
 So Shattocks must have been living continuously in Stogumber for a very, very long time.
 But how early is the presence in Stogumber of Shattocks?

 It may have been the cloth industry that first brought Shattocks to Stogumber.
 According to Lesley Morgan, fulling has been conducted in the area since at least 1243.
 Fulling cleans wool and makes it denser and thicker.
 It used to be done manually, but in the 13th century the process was automated with the invention of the water wheel, which raised a hammer that fell on wool, fulling it.
 Fulling used to be done in the major towns, like Bristol and Taunton, so it was surprising to learn it was practiced in Stogumber that early.
 In towns the craft was under the control of a guild, which restricted the number of fullers in order to keep prices high.
 To evade these constrictions mills were built in the countryside where streams are found, like Stogumber which has the Doniford stream on its eastern boundary.
-Stogumber is on a slope where three roads converge to cross a stream.
 By the 14th century the towns had lost a significant portion of their cloth business because once fulling was done in country villages, other trades like dyeing and cloth making followed.
 And such trades as spinning and weaving created a cottage industry around the mills.
 As it happens Roger Shattuck was born about the time fulling mills had bled towns of their monopoly on the wool business and when weavers were being imported by the king to bolster the cloth making business in his kingdom.
-If the common ancestor of Shattockes, Y16884, was in the cloth trade, this raises an interesting possibility.
+If the common ancestor of Shattockes, Y17171, was in the cloth trade, this raises an interesting possibility.
 Perhaps he settled in Stogumber because it was a cloth producing center.

 In this period, there are signs that Stogumber may have acted as a market and distribution centre, though there is no documentary evidence that it had any truly urban status in the medieval period (there are no traces of a borough).
 Moreover, the first direct references to a formal market are in the post-medieval period.
 Stogumber was, however, the local wool town, acting as a centre for distribution to the cottage industries in the surrounding hamlets and farmsteads.
+In addition it had a fulling mill where cloth was finished.

 The fulling conducted in Stogumber at least as early as the 13th century transformed the local economy from a producer of raw wool and agricultural products to a value-added economy based on cloth that was exported to the German and Dutch markets.
 Stogumber was the crossroads between Taunton, Bridgwater and the coastal ports like Minehead on the coast.
 Across the moors in North Molton, Devon, another Shattocke from west Somerset, Thomas Shattocke, founded a family dynasty in the the wool and cloth town situated near a large grazing area for sheep.
 Like Stogumber's location on export routes, North Molton was near South Molton, a major wool and cloth center.
 It was near the major port of Barnstaple, active in exporting cloth and wool.
 Visit the page for North Molton and South Moltin Shattickes, which contains a lot of information on the wool and cloth trade.

-There were seven fulling mills in Stogumber, perhaps more.
 There is an excellent online article based on talks Dr. Duncan Taylor gave to the Stogumber History Society about the fulling mills at https://sites.google.com/site/stogumbershistory/stogumber-s-mills/fulling-mills.
 "Much of the economic life of the community was centered on the cloth trade and Stogumber can best be thought of as perhaps an industrial or semi-industrial community rather than a quiet agricultural backwater.
 Although they do not provide the only reason, fulling mills were a central reason for the location of Britain's premier industry in areas such as Stogumber."

 Direct evidence of Shattocks in the Stogumber area who were weavers are Edward Shattock and William Shattock who appear in the will of William Dale of Old Cleeve, Oct.
 27, 1675 and are identified as weavers.
 This is probably the same Edward Shattock (a very rare Shattock given name) who appeared in the 1666 Pole Tax for Stogumber as a "man servant of Edward Hunt."
 A servant can simply be a man in his employment, presumably as a weaver.